a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 File > New Folder..., enter name, OK.
 Copy the file to another folder or volume.
 Verify that the "Files remaining" count bottoms out at 0.
 * Launch DeskTop.
 Open a window.
 File > New Folder..., enter name, OK.
 Move the file to another folder or volume.
 Verify that the "Files remaining" count bottoms out at 0.
 * Launch DeskTop.
+Create a shortcut for a non-executable file at the root of a volume.
+Run the shortcut.
+Verify that the "Files remaining" count bottoms out at 0.
+Close the alert.
+Drag a volume icon to another volume.
+Verify that the "Files remaining" count bottoms out at 0.

+* Launch DeskTop.
 Open a volume.
 File > New Folder..., create A. File > New Folder..., create B. Drag B onto A. File > New folder....
 Verify DeskTop doesn't hang.